riga/tfdeploy/README.md

 or by simply copying the file into your project.

-Numpy should be installed on your system.
+Numpy ≥ 1.10 should be installed on your system.
 [Scipy](http://www.scipy.org/) is optional.
 See [optimization](#optimization) for more info on optional packages.

-##### Development status

-Currently, all math ops and a selection of nn ops are implemented.
-The remaining ops are about to follow, so there might be some  ``UnknownOperationException``'s during conversion.
-See [milestone v0.3.0](https://github.com/riga/tfdeploy/milestones/v0.3.0).
+By design, tensorflow is required when creating a model.
+All versions ≥ 0.11 are supported.

 ### Content